Title IX Coordinator

 - Following, monitoring, or pursuing another, whether in person or through any available technological or other means;

 - Returning to the property of another if the actor is without claim of right to the property or consent of one with authority to consent;

-- Repeatedly makes telephone calls, sends text messages, or induces a victim to make telephone calls to the actor, whether or not conversation ensues;
+- Repeatedly making telephone calls, sending text messages, or inducing a victim to make telephone calls to the actor, whether or not conversation ensues;

 - Making or causing the telephone of another repeatedly or continuously to ring; or